Alpe6825/RGBD-Face-Avatar-GAN/README.md

 The [project page](https://mirevi.de/projects/personalized-avatars-generated-by-a-neural-network-for-telepresence-and-mixed-reality) at MIREVI contains a demo video
 (without Facial-Landmark-Controller).

+Another  video with explanations (in german) can be found [here](https://nextcloud.mirevi.medien.hs-duesseldorf.de/s/draibnCpbcGRH2A).

 ### Facial Landmark Controller

 The Facial Landmark Controller offers the possibility to apply the relative input movement to an